 What level is the course and do I need any particular skills?

-This course is suitable if you have completed LRG02 Introduction to Irish Gaelic beginners or have basic knowledge of the language.
+This course is for those who have completed Irish Gaelic beginners module 1, or who have an equivalent knowledge of the language.

 How will I be taught, and will there be any work outside the class?